gillianlaming/CalendarCpp/CODE/ReadMe.txt

 3.2 ToDo List
 Describe your implementation?
 How does it support easy extensibility of the project in the future?
-How is the singleton pattern used to enforce only a sigle TODO list instance per day?
+How is the singleton pattern used to enforce only a sigle TODO list instance?